xuankimtran/docs-1/pages/katalon-studio/docs/how-to-execute-mobile-testing-with-android-studio.md

     Select the system image you want to test.
 If you see **Download** next to the system image you select, you need to click it to download its necessary components.

-    For example: We choose the **Pie** Android version with x86 system image. **Pie** is the code name for Android version 9.0 and API level 28.
+    For example: We choose the **Pie** Android version with an x86 system image. **Pie** is the code name for Android version 9.0 and API level 28.
 After clicking **Download**, you need to accept Android Software Development Kit License Agreement, then click **Next** to start downloading.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execute-mobile-testing-with-emulator/KS-EMULATOR-Select-system-image.png" width="60%" alt="Select system image">